FeralInteractive/romeremastered/documentation/techart_guides/Importing_RTW_units_to_Remastered.md

 * Add a description (export_units.txt)
 * Add unit cards (through the UI folders)

 The good news is that you can very easily import a whole unit roster into Remastered with very few changes.
-The example mod available on this GitHub demonstates the instructions below using the Roman Triarii unit.
-See the image below for an example of the unit in game.
+See the image below for an example of a converted unit in game.

 ![Workshop_header_template](images/Upsampled_Units_Imported_Into_RR_from_RTW_RS_Mod.jpg)